chipsenkbeil/pwcheck/README.md

 ## How It Works

+### Linux

+On Linux platforms, this leverages PAM with the login service to perform authentication in a non-interactive fashion via a username and password.

-### Unix
+### MacOS

-On Unix platforms, this leverages executing `su` to attempt to log into the user's account and echo out a confirmation string.
+On MacOS platforms, this leverages executing `su` to attempt to log into the user's account and echo out a confirmation string.
 This requires that `su` be available, the underlying shell be able to receive `-c` to execute a command, and `echo UNIQUE_CONFIRMATION` be a valid command.